Italy plans gradual liberalisation to boost economy

 ROME Italian Prime Minister Mario Monti plans liberalisation steps to promote competition in several industry sectors and revive the ailing economy, he said on Sunday, ahead of meetings with European partners to discuss ways to stem the debt crisis.

-The liberalizations, which will seek to reduce privileges for dominant companies, will be included in a new set of growth-enhancing reforms due to follow the 33 billion euro austerity plan passed last month.
+The liberalisations, which will seek to reduce privileges for dominant companies, will be included in a new set of growth-enhancing reforms due to follow the 33 billion euro austerity plan passed last month.

 "We want to create more space for competition and merit in varying sectors," Monti said in an interview on the "Che Tempo Che Fa" talk show on state-owned Rai television.